Incident IQ

 • Which changes would qualify as capital improvements

-By prioritizing your district’s projects by need, you’ll be able to effectively budget for each and put a rough timeline in place.
-This ensures that you’re able to address your district’s most pressing issues first, and then tackle smaller repairs or cosmetic activities later on.
+By prioritizing your district’s projects by need and carefully managing your school’s facilities budget, you’ll be able to effectively fund each project and put a rough timeline in place.
+This ensures that you’re able to address your district’s most pressing issues first and then tackle smaller repairs or cosmetic activities later on.

-Once you’ve allocated your budget and presented a rough timeline for facility projects, you should consider gathering community input.
+Once you’ve allocated your budget and presented a rough timeline for facility projects, you should consider gathering community input on your facility plans.
 Inviting feedback from teachers, students, parents, and the wider community ensures that you’re prioritizing projects that will make an impact in your district.
 You can use a variety of approaches to source input, such as:

 • Holding focus groups